 Bri-Chem Corp. ("the Company" or "Bri-Chem") is an independent wholesale supplier of drilling fluids and chemicals for the oil and gas industry that operates from warehouses located throughout Canada and the United States.
 The Company was incorporated under the laws of the Province of Alberta and its registered and primary place of business is 27075 Acheson Road, Acheson, Alberta T7X 6B1.
-Bri-Chem shares are listed on the Toronto Stock Exchange under the symbol BRY.
+Bri-Chem shares are listed on the Toronto Stock Exchange under the symbol "BRY".

 These consolidated financial statements have been prepared on a going concern basis which assumes the realization of assets and satisfaction of liabilities in the normal course of business for the foreseeable future.
-For the year ended December 31, 2020, the Company incurred a net loss of \$5,148,316 (December 31, 2019 -\$3,655,825) and an accumulated deficit and other comprehensive losses of \$27,167,492 (December 31, 2019) - \$21,574,459).
+For the year ended December 31, 2021, the Company incurred a net profit of \$1,316,579 (December 31, 2020 - loss of \$5,148,316) and an accumulated deficit and other comprehensive losses of \$26,012,812 (December 31, 2020 - \$27,167,492).

 Operations have been financed using a combination of funds generated through business activities and advanced from an Asset-Based Lending Facility (the "ABL Facility") and the Canadian Government Business Credit Availability Program ("BCAP").
-As at December 31, 2020, these loans had balances of \$490.667 and \$6,230,469, respectively.
-The available excess of the ABL Facility was \$6,104,991 and the Company was in compliance with all of its financial covenants with its lenders as at December 31, 2020 as discussed in Note 7.
-Subsequent to year end the Company successfully re-negotiated an amendment to its adjusted tangible net worth covenant requirements for fiscal year 2021 as discussed in Note 20.
-The ABL Facility matured on October 31, 2020 and was renewed successfully for another term as described in Note 7.
-The subordinated debenture agreement was also successfully renegotiated during the year and matures on November 30, 2022 as described in Note 9.
-Failure to comply with the obligations in either of these credit facilities could result in default which, if not remediated or waived, could permit acceleration of the relevant indebtedness and related reclassification of the amounts associated with the subordinated debenture currently presented as non-current liabilities to current liabilities.
+As at December 31, 2021, these loans had balances of \$11,436,802 and \$5,960,648, respectively.
+The undrawn portion of the ABL Facility was \$6,140,465 and the Company was in compliance with all of its financial covenants with its lenders as at December 31, 2021 as discussed in Note 7.
+The ABL Facility and BCAP Loans were successfully renewed for another term as described in note 7.
+The subordinated debenture agreement matures on November 30, 2022 as described in Note 9.
+Failure to comply with the obligations in either of these credit facilities could result in default which, if not remediated or waived, could permit acceleration of the relevant indebtedness of the amounts associated with the subordinated debenture.

-In addition to these borrowings, the Company received government assistance during the year in the amount of \$1,435,625 (December 31, 2019 - Nil) as disclosed in Note 19.
+In addition to these borrowings, the Company received government assistance during the year in the amount of \$1,141,529 (December 31, 2020 - \$1,435,625) as disclosed in Note 19.